AfonsoBernardes/DataStructures/README.md

    + **Description**: Given a rooted binary tree.
 Build and output its in-order, pre-order and post-order traversals.

    + **Input Format**: The first line contains the number of vertices 𝑛.
-The vertices of the tree are numbered from 0 to 𝑛 − 1.
+The vertices of the tree are numbered from 0 to 𝑛−1.
 Vertex 0 is the root.

      The next 𝑛 lines contain information about vertices 0, 1, ..., 𝑛−1 in order.
 Each of these lines contains three integers key<sub>i</sub>, left<sub>i</sub> and right<sub>i</sub> — key<sub>i</sub> is the key of the 𝑖-th vertex, left<sub>i</sub> is the index of the left child of the 𝑖-th vertex, and right<sub>i</sub> is the index of the right child of the 𝑖-th vertex.
 If 𝑖 doesn’t have a left or right child (or both), the corresponding left<sub>i</sub> or right<sub>i</sub> (or both) will be equal to −1.